The Ultimate Guide To Different Types of Cat Litter

 Walnut cat litter is made from the crushed shells of walnuts.
 It is most often purchased as an alternative to clay cat litter because of the similar texture; however, walnut cat litter weighs much less, which is often appealing to those who clean out their cat litter boxes frequently.
 The lightweight nature of walnut cat litter also makes it easier for your cat to dig and cover up liquid and solid deposits.

 Also often referred to as wood pellets, this type of litter is most well known for its natural pine scent.
-It also often receives praise for its environmentally friendly nature, but not too surprisingly, pine pellets aren’t without their flaws.
+Switching to a pellet litter can also be a great way to stop litter tracking.
+Pine litter often receives praise for its environmentally friendly nature, but not too surprisingly, it's not without their flaws.

 Factors To Consider When Choosing Cat Litter